DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 | Note about CSV files |
 | :-- |
 | The CSV files contain differential expression data.
 These were generated from the `Dataset_ID.de.xlsx` to enable easier viewing with R or Python.
-Detailed steps for using these files are listed in the [Working with Release Files guide](data.humancellatlas.org/releases/2020-mar/working-with-release-files)). |\
+Detailed steps for using these files are listed in the [Working with Release Files guide](working-with-release-files.md)). |\

 ## Want to learn more?

 Techniques for uploading loom and h5ad files into common analysis software are described in the [Working with Release Files guide](data.humancellatlas.org/releases/2020-mar/working-with-release-files).
-You can also get hands-on experience with these methods by following the [Replicating the Release Analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis).
-For additional details about each individual dataset, visit the [March 2020 Release page](data.humancellatlas.org/explore/releases/2020-mar).
+You can also get hands-on experience with these methods by following the [Replicating the Release Analysis tutorial](replicating-the-release-analysis.md).
+For additional details about each individual dataset, visit the <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser> page.